eaglesky/system-design/MySystemDesignReview.md

         Key key = hash(user.userId);
         //Invalidate the data in cache first, not set,
-        //otherwise the data would be inconsistent if the next statement failed. cache.remove(key);
+        //otherwise the data would be inconsistent if the next statement failed.
+        //We might not need to do this if the set is to insert a new data,
+        //since the new data has not been loaded in cache yet. cache.remove(key);
         //Need to make sure the cache remove succeed before proceed database.set(key);